ktorio/ktor-documentation/topics/getting_started_ktor_client_chat.md

 A better structure for our chat client would be to separate the message output and input mechanisms, allowing them to run concurrently: when new messages arrive, they are printed immediately, but our users can still start composing a new chat message at any point.

-We know that to output messages, we need to be able to receive them from the WebSocket's `incoming` channel, and print them to the command line.
+We know that to output messages, we need to be able to receive them from the WebSocket's `incoming` channel, and print them to the console.
 Let's add a function called `outputMessages()` to the `Main.kt` file with the following implementation for this functionality:

 ```kotlin
 ```